Manjunath1356/Manjunath/README.md

 <div align="center">

-### 💙 Thanks for visiting my profile!
+### 🌟 Thanks for Visiting My Profile!

-⭐ If you like my projects, consider giving them a star!
+💙 *Passionate about AI, Cybersecurity, and Building Secure Software.*

-*"Learning today.
-Securing tomorrow."* 🚀
+⭐ **If you like my projects, don't forget to star them!**

 </div>